Simcoe County Sports Update | Rock 95

 BARRIE BOMBERS

-The Bombers hold a 7-5 record following setbacks to the Huntsville Hawks and Whitby Warriors.
-4 games remain in the 2018 regular season schedule, all of those will be at Holly Community Centre
+Four games remain in the 2018 regular season for the Barrie Bombers, all of those will be at Holly Community Centre

 Bombers Statistics